-Advertising routy Advertising must be easily distinguishable from editorial content, relevant to our audience, and come from a veri-fiable and reputable source.
+Advertising routy Advertising must be easily distinguishable from editorial content, relevant to our audience, and come from a verifiable and reputable source.
 The Publisher reserves the right to reject any advertising that is not in keeping with the publication's standards.
-Advertisers and advertising agencies recognize, accept, and assume liability for all content (including text, emprecations) illustrations. content (including text, representations, illustrations, opinions, and facts) of advertisements printed, and as-sume responsibility for any claims made against the Pub-lisher arising from or related to such advertisements.
-In Lisher arising from or related to such advertisements.
-In the event that legal action or a claim is made against the Publisher arising from or related to such advertisements, advertiser and advertising agency agree to fully defend, indemnify, and hold harmless the Publisher and to pay any judgment, expenses, and legal fees incurred by the Publisher are acceled facial denial action are the publisher.
-Publisher as a result of said legal action or claim
+Advertisers and advertising agencies recognize, accept, and assume liability for all content finchuling text propresentations.
+Illustrations. content (including text, representations, illustrations, opinions, and facts) of advertisements printed, and assume responsibility for any claims made against the Publisher arising from or related to such advertisements.
+In lisher arising from or related to such advertisements.
+In the event that legal action or a claim is made against the Publisher arising from or related to such advertisements, advertiser and advertising agency agree to fully defend, indemnify, and hold harmless the Publisher and to pay any judgment, expenses, and legal fees incurred by the Publisher account of the publisher are payable facility and the publisher are payable facility and the publisher are payable facility and the publisher as the publisher and the payable facility and the publisher are payable facility and publisher as the publisher and the publisher are payable facility and publisher as the publisher and publisher Publisher as a result of said legal action or claim.

-Copyright and Licensing © Copyright 2023 by Braveheart Group, LLC.
-No part of this publication may be reproduced or transmitted in any from or by any means, electronic or mechanical, including photocopy, recording, or any information storage and retrieval system, without written permission from the Pub-lisher.
+Copyright and Licensing

+© Copyright 2023 by Braveheart Group, LLC.
+No part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, recording, or any information storage and retrieval system, without written permission from the Pub-lisher.
 For information on reprints or commercial licensing of content, please contact the Publisher.

-Address Changes IUCM printed edition is published monthly except for Au JUUM printee edition 19 jourishes monthly except for Al-gustfor 55,000 ob y Braveheart Group LC, 11 E Sundial Cir-cle, PO Box 5156, Carefree, AZ 85377.
-Standard postage paid, pernit Ino.
-372, at Lancaster, PA, and at additional mailing offices.
-POSTMASTER: Send address changes to Braveheart Group LC, 11 E Sundial Circle, Carefree, AZ 85377-5156.
-Email: address. change@jucm.com

-Back pain is one of the more common (and often benign) presentations in the urgent care center.
+Address Changes JUCM printed edition is published monthly except for Au JOAN printee edition is published monity except for Au-gust for \$5,000 by Braveheart Group LLC, 11 E Sundial Cir-cle, PO Box 5156, Carefree, AZ 85377.
+Standard postage paid, permit no. 372, at lancaster, PA, and at additional mailing offices.
+POSTMASTER: Send address changes to Braveheart Group LLC, 11 E Sundial Circle, Carefree, AZ 85377-5156.
+Email: address. change@jucm.com ack pain is one of the more common (and often benign) presentations in the urgent care center.
 Unfortunately, some etiologies that could easily be missed are anything but benign.
 Without keen attention to detail in the history and subsequent diligence in the exam, patients in need of quick and appropriately prescribed care could be headed for a catastrophic outcome.